 Core Components

-Every Reliant deployment consists of these components, regardless of mode:reliant daemon process that connects to the cloud via a bidirectional gRPC stream.
+reliant daemon process that connects to the cloud via a bidirectional gRPC stream.

-Distributed (reliant server {api,worker,gateway})
+Deployment Architecture (reliant server {api,worker,gateway})

-Three separate process types split the workload for cloud deployment:
+Three separate process types split the workload:

 reliant server api— Stateless HTTP + gRPC server.
 Connects to external Temporal, Postgres, and NATS.
 Runs as N replicas behind a load balancer.reliant server worker— Temporal workflow worker.
 Executes activities (LLM calls, tool routing).
 Runs as N replicas for horizontal scaling.reliant server gateway— Manages bidirectional gRPC streams toreliant daemonprocesses.
 Routes tool execution requests from API servers and workers to the correct daemon via NATS.
 Runs as a small number of stateful replicas.